NavaneethaCSR/Titanic-Survival-Prediction/README.md

 2. Features
 Data Cleaning: Handles missing values in Age and Fare.
-Encoding: Converts categorical variables like Sex and Embarked into the numerical format.
+Encoding: Converts categorical variables like Sex and Embarked into a numerical format.
 Feature Scaling: Normalizes the data using StandardScaler.
 Model: Uses KNeighborsClassifier from sklearn for prediction.
 Evaluation: Computes accuracy and precision on the test set.